iotempire/iotempower/doc/installation.rst

 Manjaro gateway setup
 ---------------------------------------

-Instead of a raspberry you can use a laptop as an accesspoint for IoT instead.
+Instead of a Raspberry Pi you can use a laptop as an accesspoint for IoT instead.
 Here is a guide to do that: `Manjaro accesspoint setup <manjaro-gateways-setup.rst>`_

 Top: `ToC <index-doc.rst>`_, Previous: `Tool Support <tool-support.rst>`_,
 Next: `First IoT Node <first-node.rst>`_.